FHA vs. Conventional Loans: Pros, Cons and Requirements

 Many factors affect mortgage rates, such as the state of the economy and the benchmark interest rates set by the Federal Reserve.
 For a standard 30-year fixed-rate loan term, average rates have been stuck above 7% lately.

-That said, your personal finances are another factor of that equation.
-And you can find rates lower than that on different types of mortgages, such as a 15-year mortgage or an adjustable rate mortgage.
+That said, your personal finances are another factor in that equation.
+And you can find rates lower than that on different types of mortgages, such as a 15-year mortgage or an adjustable-rate mortgage.
 These other types of loans are available for both conventional and FHA.

-Since FHA loans are insured by the government — and thus the risk is lower for lenders — FHA mortgage rates tend to be slightly lower than conventional loans.
+Since FHA loans are insured by the government — and thus carry lower risk for lenders — FHA mortgage rates tend to be slightly lower than conventional loans.

 Appraisal process